World Resources Forum 2015, Davos, Switzerland, October 11 – 14, 2015

 Center for Complex Systems in Transition - CST (Stellenbosch University, South Africa)

 Workshop Chair: Garry Jacobs, CEO World Academy of Art and Science

 Speakers: Garry Jacobs, Mark Swilling, Mila Popovich

-This workshop identifies and addresses a spectrum of pressing needs in education that stem from the evident lack of a transdisciplinary perspective, personal resonance, envisioning,+ and a sense of greater purpose and service to humanity.
+This workshop identified and addressed a spectrum of pressing needs in education that stem from the evident lack of a transdisciplinary perspective, personal resonance, envisioning, and a sense of greater purpose and service to humanity.

-Some key features of education for the future that this workshop will address are:
+Some key features of education for the future that this workshop addressed are: